 In popular culture some are now distinguishing between a near-term human extinction doomer and a gloomer as well.
 It is worth noting that scientists commonly refer to immediate, unpredictable changes as abrupt, non-linear change.
 Near-term human extinction is not academically preferred terminology and has begun to signal fake news and pseudoscience.

-Extended Purpose of This Wiki
+Purpose of This Knowledgebase

 2) Many of the effects of global dimming are as yet unknowns.
 The impacts of global dimming are not actually always “global” and scientists are just starting to uncover this noting their regional effects differ widely.
 This is a field in its infancy.